6 steps to card payment security in call centers

 - Flexible on-premise & cloud deployment options

 - NEW CardEasy Digital facilitates secure omni-channel payments for e-mail, SMS, webchat, WhatsApp, video calls, chatbots and social media using secure links and QR codes

 Syntec’s patented CardEasy system lets your customers enter their card numbers using the touchtone keypad of their own phone, mid-call in conversation with the agent or using customer self-service autopay (IVR).
 This technology is called ‘DTMF masking’ as the dual tone multi frequency tones are suppressed, so as not to be fully audible or visible.

-This de-scopes your call center and call recordings from PCI DSS, reducing the risk and costs associated with managing card payments in your contact center, whilst improving customer trust, call handling times and lost transaction rates.
+This de-scopes your call centre and call recordings from PCI DSS, reducing the risk and costs associated with managing card payments in your contact centre, whilst improving customer trust, call handling times and lost transaction rates.

 Watch our demo to see how CardEasy works.